Free Online Tool

 Live

-Enter an IP address or hostname with a target port to verify connectivity from our cloud-based port checker probe.
+Enter an IP address or hostname with a target port.

 Always confirm you have permission before scanning or testing endpoints you do not own.